elm-land/elm-land/docs/src/guide/README.md

 ## Introduction

 The goal of _Elm Land_ is to solve common problems folks run into when creating web apps.
-Traditionally, frontend web development comes with an overwhelming amount of decisions to make.
-Getting set up with the right tooling and project configuration can be intimidating, and the internet has strong opinions about which tool is best for the job.
-By providing guides and conventions, we can get frontend devs up-and-running with confidence.
+Traditionally, frontend web development comes with an overwhelming amount of decision making.
+By providing clear guides and conventions, we can get frontend devs up-and-running in Elm with confidence.

 In order to create real-world applications, there are a few things that should be easy: